JGCRI/osiris/README.md

 # <a name="Citation"></a>Citation
 <!-- ------------------------>
 <!-- ------------------------>

-Ahsan, H., Khan, Z., Snyder, A., Kyle, P., Vernon, C.R.
-2023. osiris: An R package to process climate impacts on agricultural yields for the Global Change Analysis Model.
-(Manuscript submitted for publication) Journal of Open Source Software, DOI: XXXX
+Ahsan et al., (2023). osiris: An R package to process climate impacts on agricultural yields for the Global Change Analysis Model.
+Journal of Open Source Software, 8(85), 5226, https://doi.org/10.21105/joss.05226

 <!-- ------------------------>
 <!-- ------------------------>